The Grand Indian Route Logo TGRI-logo

 Although, make sure to refrain from making any movement.
 The boat might capsize and you surely don’t want that to happen.
 Now, do you?

-8. Walk in nature
+8. Walk In Nature

 If you’re someone who appreciates nature and loves to bask in its grandeur, then this little hamlet has a breathtaking view of everything nature for you.